30 Jul How to Train a Cat to Go to the Bathroom Outdoors

 Regularly add fresh litter to the area

-Let your cat outside while eating
+Let your cat out shortly after eating